neitzert/FToDNS/README.md

 ---

 ## How it works

-This is assuming that any of this works, and that there are plenty of better ways to do it.
+Given the multitude of ways DNS can be integrated into an infrastructure we will describe the PoC in two ways; Landscape and Verbs.

-There are two types of 'landscape' a DNS server exists in, for the purposes of this PoC we will call them Direct and Recursive.
+There are two generic types of 'Landscape' that DNS servers exists in, 'Direct' and 'Recursive'.
+From the perspective of bad actor in the PoC a recursive server is just another hop in the communication.

 Additionally, there are two 'verbs' that happen in a basic file transfer; We will call them 'Put File' and 'Get file'.

 ### Landscape: